wstrinz/sadi-rb/README.md

 ### Usage

 To test the server, use the gem's executable `sadi-rb`.
-This will start the server on [http://localhost:4567](http://localhost:4567), and load the [demo service].
+This will start the server on [http://localhost:4567](http://localhost:4567), and load the [demo service], which is based on the service at [http://sadiframework.org/examples/hello](http://sadiframework.org/examples/hello).

 The server can also be run as part of a script using